piyushsatti/autotoes/README.md

 - `>` mention how high or `<` how low the priority is

 # Features
+This section lists the commands in the bot,

 ## Tracking [>]
 - Resource Points